tobyfey/docassemble-lel/README.md

 ## Fact Object Questions

-This question will ask the fact questions needed to determine
+This question will ask the fact questions needed to determine if a legal object is met.

 Fact questions can have different kinds of datatypes as inputs, unlike LegalObject children questions which are yes and no questions.